hstandeffer/harrisonstandefferblog/content/blog/uploading-files-to-s3/index.md

 ---
 title: Upload Files to AWS S3 with Multer
 date: "2020-11-19T00:00:00Z"
-description: "Quickly upload files to an S3 bucket with React, Node and Express"
+description: "Quickly upload files to an S3 bucket with React, Node and Express using the Multer file upload middleware"
 ---

 ### Introduction

-I have been working on a side project that I deployed with Heroku, but needed a way to store file uploads, since Heroku servers boot with a clean filesystem each deploy.
+I recently deployed a side project with Heroku, but needed a way to store file uploads, since Heroku servers boot with a clean filesystem each deploy.
 I chose to use an AWS S3 bucket to host the static assets, so we'll focus on how to upload to your own bucket using a middleware called Multer.

 I won't go into too much detail on how to create and configure an AWS S3 bucket, as there are many great guides out there, as well as the [Amazon official docs guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html).
 You will also need to create an AWS IAM user and give it S3 permissions.
-The easiest method (ok for prototyping) is to go to the AWS IAM dashboard, add a new user, and click "attach existing policies directly", then search for "AmazonS3FullAccess" and create the user.
+The easiest method (okay for prototyping) is to go to the AWS IAM dashboard, add a new user, and click "attach existing policies directly", then search for "AmazonS3FullAccess" and attach it directly to the user.

 ### Create a Node App